Iran oilfields could spring back from Western sanctions

 This crucial equipment comes at a price and sanctions have hindered the ability of Iran, the world's fourth biggest holder of proven oil reserves, to fund the effort.

-"The problem they always have is they are not investing," said Leo Drollas of the Center for Global Energy Studies.
+"The problem they always have is they are not investing," said Leo Drollas of the Centre for Global Energy Studies.

 "Iran could reach 3.2 million barrels a day from its current production rate of 2.65 million within two to three months, but it would have to invest quite a bit to do so within such a short period of time."

-Iranian oil officials declined to comment on the country's production program.
+Iranian oil officials declined to comment on the country's production programme.
 Former officials based in Iran also declined to comment, citing the sensitive nature of the issue.

 OIL CAPACITY CHALLENGE